harvard-dce/zoom-recording-ingester/README.md

    * Set `SLACK_ZIP_CHANNEL` to the name of the Slack channel in which you would like to allow usage of the Slack integration.
    * Set `SLACK_ALLOWED_GROUPS` to a comma delimited list of Slack groups whose members will be allowed to use the integration.

-9. Run `invoke stack.update` and `invoke deploy.slack --do-release` to release new values of the environment variables.
+9. Run `invoke stack.deploy` to release new values of the environment variables.

 ### Setup Zoom webhook notifications (Optional)